galaxyproject/galaxy-hub/src/admin/config/performance/production-server/index.md

 ## Enable upload via FTP

 File sizes have grown very large thanks to rapidly advancing sequencer technology, and it is not always practical to upload these files through the browser.
 Thankfully, a simple solution is to allow Galaxy users to upload them via FTP and import those files in to their histories.
-Configuration for FTP is explained on the [Admin/Config/Upload via FTP](/src/admin/config/Upload via FTP/index.md) page.
+Configuration for FTP is explained on the [File Upload via FTP](src/ftp-upload/index.md) page.

 # Advanced configuration